YQvQY/Knowledge-Base-Question-Answering-Chatbot/README.md

-# Medical-Knowledge-Base-Question-Answering-Chatbot
+# Knowledge-Base-Question-Answering-Chatbot
-This is a medical bot built using Llama2 and Sentence Transformers for multiple Large PDF files.
+This is a medical chatbot built using Llama2 and Sentence Transformers for multiple Large PDF files (You can change to any other field PDF files).
+The chatbot is designed to deliver a seamless conversational experience with its natural language processing capabilities on your own data.

 The chatbot is powered by Langchain, Fasiss and Chainlit.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
 Faiss is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.
-Chainlit lets you create ChatGPT-like UIs on top of any Python code in minutes!
-Some of the key features include intermediary steps visualisation, element management & display (images, text, carousel, etc.) as well as cloud deployment.
+Chainlit lets you create ChatGPT-like UIs on top of any Python code.

 The chatbot runs on a decent CPU machine with a minimum of 16GB of RAM.